 Every school has a school community council or a trust lands committee.
 The membership of a school community council includes the principal, teachers elected by teachers, and a majority of parents elected by parents of students at the school.
 The most effective councils and committees are those whose members work collaboratively to develop plans to aid all students in reaching their potential.

 All trustland meetings are open to the public.
 They will be held at 3:45pm in the Greenville Media Center(Library).
-The meeting schedule will be as follows: Oct 9, Nov 13, Dec 11, Jan 8, Feb 12, Mar 11, Apr 8, May 13 & for next year: Sept
+The meeting schedule will be as follows: Oct 9, Nov 13, Dec 11(Cancelled), Jan 8, Feb 12, Mar 11, Apr 8, May 13 & for next year: Sept

 We will follow the Parlimentary Rules of Procedure